 – Bali Pulina Coffee

-A very recommended agrotourism attraction of coffee plantation of civet cat coffee or maybe you know it as Luwak coffee in Ubud.
-Located near the Tegalalang Rice Terraces, in this place you will experience things you haven’t before about the production of the Luwak Coffee and of course the taste of it, which is regarded as the most expensive coffee in the world.
+A very recommended agrotourism attraction of coffee plantation of civet cat coffee or maybe you knows it as Luwak coffee in Ubud.
+Located near the Tegalalang Rice Terraces, in this place, you will experience things you haven’t before about the production of the Luwak Coffee and of course the taste of it, which is regarded as the most expensive coffee in the world.
 Here you can also enjoy the outdoor living spaces with a stunning view of the rice fields.

 Have visited most of the listed place above?
 Well, we have more for you to explore in Ubud!